Same Day Appointments

 Step 1: Use the office appointment link to select the that you would like to visit.
 CLICK: Book Now

-Step 2: If the Hold My Place in Line button is available, click on the button to begin on line pre-registration.
+Step 2: If the Hold My Place in Line button is available, click on the button to begin pre-registration.

 Step 3: Follow the prompts to complete the pre-registration process.
 You will then receive a confirmation email or text message.

-Step 4: Visit the office shortly before your time to be to do your paper work page 1 and 2 of the DOT Exam form.
+Step 4: Visit the office shortly before your time to be to do your page 1 and 2 of the DOT Exam form.

-Step 5: Once you've paper work is finish and you're ready to be seen when the Doctor and RN.Services that typically exceed 30-45 minutes are not available for pre-registration at this time since a large amount of "no shows" could affect the wait time for walk-in patients.
+Step 5: Once you've is finish, and you're ready to be seen when the Doctor and RN.Services that typically exceed 30-45 minutes are not available for pre-registration at this time since a large amount of "no shows" could affect the wait time for walk-in patients.

 Text for 5594312648